Six rewilding success stories from around the world

-Did you know animals play a key role in stabilizing our global climate system?
+Did you know that wildlife plays a critical role in stabilizing our global climate system?
 Keystone species support the intricate web of life, keeping ecosystems like forests, grasslands, and oceans intact and healthy.
 Intact ecosystems, in turn, sequester as much as half of our carbon pollution every year.

-Rewilding degraded landscapes, restoring keystone species, and conserving critical ecosystems are all essential to addressing the climate crisis.
+Rewilding degraded landscapes, restoring keystone species, and conserving critical ecosystems are all essential solutions to the climate crisis.

-In celebration of World Rewilding Day, here are six successful rewilding stories from around the globe.
+In celebration of World Rewilding Day, here are six successful rewilding stories from around the world.

 1. Eurasian beavers in the UK